morrownr/7612u/Bridged_Wireless_Access_Point-2.md

 	Ethernet connection providing internet

-	AC1200 USB WiFi Adapter with mt7612u chipset
+	AC1200 USB WiFi Adapter with mt7612u chipset such as the Alfa AWUS036ACM
 ```
-Note: The [Alfa AWUS036ACM](https://github.com/morrownr/USB-WiFi) is the adapter used.

 Note: Very few Powered USB 3 Hubs will work well with Raspberry Pi
 hardware.
 The primary problem has to do with the backfeeding of